Learn more about the chefs participating in Grand Tastings XXXII below!

 Locations: The Stirling Hotel, Stirling Tavern, Dublin Pub

-Michael Cetrulo, chef and owner of Scalini Fedeli began his cooking career at age 13 working as a dishwasher and doing food prep with his father.
+Michael Cetrulo, Chef and Owner of Scalini Fedeli, began his cooking career at age 13 working as a dishwasher and doing food prep with his father.
 By the time he was 17, his whirlwind career began to take off.
-He went from being a line cook to becoming a Sous Chef at Il Tulipano in Cedar Grove, New Jersey.
-In 1990, at 23 years old, Chef Cetrulo opened Il Mondo Vecchio in Madison, New Jersey.
-This first restaurant received awards from Zagat Survey and New Jersey Monthly and prompted Chef Cetrulo to expand his training by spending time at several internationally renowned restaurants in the U.S. and in Europe.
-This new training prompted him to open the highly successful Scalini Fedeli in 1995, which quickly became a hot spot and earned many national publications’ top honors.
-In 1999, Chef Cetrulo opened a second Scalini Fedeli in New York City, which was awarded a Michelin star in 2006.
+He went from being a line cook to becoming a Sous Chef at il Tulipano in Cedar Grove, NJ.
+Chef Cetrulo then began searching to open his own restaurant.
+In 1990 , at 23 years old, Chef Cetrulo opened Il Mondo Vecchio in Madison, NJ.
+This first restaurant received awards from Zagat Survey and New Jersey Monthly magazine and prompted Chef Cetrulo to expand his training by spending time at several internationally renowned restaurants in the U.S. and in Europe.

 Classically trained at Johnson & Wales University, Chef Casey Colaneri refined his craft at Le Cirque NYC as Chef D’Partie.
 He further expanded his expertise by working as a chef in several European countries, mastering international techniques and flavors.
 His career spans fine dining, kosher cuisine, and private chef services.
 In 2022, he co-founded Cubita Truck, where he blends his fine-dining expertise with Cuban street food.
 He was also a featured competitor on Food Network’s Supermarket Stakeout, bringing his culinary creativity to a national audience.

-Antonio De ieso, owner and Head Chef, was born and raised in Florence, where he attended the International Culinary School.
+Antonio De ieso, owner and Head Chef of Fiorentini, was born and raised in Florence, where he attended the International Culinary School.
 Antonio moved to New York in 2012, where he worked at a range of restaurants, including the iconic Le Cirque, The Sea Grill at Rockefeller Center, and his most recent role as Executive Chef at Metropolitan Opera.
 Fluent in five languages, Antonio also worked in the Caribbean, France, and, of course, Italy – where he had a regular cooking segment on a national TV program.
 Antonio is currently the Chef Ambassador in the USA for The School of Italian Culinary Arts.

-After graduation, Chef Ryan worked at NYC’s famed Bouley Bakery and Judson Grill, where he received the opportunity of a lifetime – to relocate to Paris and work at the one-star Michelin-rated La Braserie.
 Immediately upon his return to the United States, Chef Ryan’s reputation as a talented and disciplined chef piqued the interest of master chef Jean-Georges Vongerichten, for whom he worked at Vong and then at Vongerichten’s self-titled four-star restaurant, Jean-Georges.
 After two years, opportunity in Europe once again beckoned and he relocated to Florence to work at the two-star Enoteca Pinchiorri.
 The rest is history.

 Nicholas DeRosa hails from a lineage deeply rooted in the art of butchery, with a family history that spans generations.
 Having honed his skills in some of the finest kitchens across central and North Jersey, he joined forces with Vincent Comunale to establish Black Sheep Bar & Provisions in Union County, NJ.
 Here, Nicholas and Vincent showcase their culinary expertise and unwavering passion for food and beverage.
 By collaborating with local purveyors, the two bring elevated American cuisine to life, creating a dining experience that reflects both tradition and innovation.